Customer - Universities

 Bandwidth arbitration keeps things simple.
 When the Internet connection reaches a tuneable level of utilization the arbitrator slows down longer lived higher usage data transfers based on the number of connections and their utilization.
 Per host connection limiting keeps P2P playing nicely.

+The chosen product?
+Net Equalizer.
 Based on the open source Bandwidth Arbitrator, it is easy to configure and highly customizable.
 Support has been excellent.

-• Initial Tests
+Initial Tests

 With the netequalizer link size at ~20% below our average utilization our pipe remained completely usable.
 Interactive applications responded well while large transfers continued to function.
 The connection limits appear to keep bittorrent and gnutella functional and in control.

-• Qualitative Results 2006-06-23
+Qualitative Results 2006-06-23

 Downloads are faster, latency is at pre layer 7 filtering levels (9ms vs 300ms), P2P protocols are usable again, and we no longer police content, we manage bandwidth.
 Support has been excellent with technicians responding directly to my emails with all technical levels of questions answered, good, silly, and questions about the inner workings of the appliance.
-I was instructed on cautions to take withe any attempt at customization, and given the go ahead for some minor custom configuration without voiding the warranty.
+I was instructed on cautions to take with any attempt at customization, and given the go ahead for some minor custom configuration without voiding the warranty.

-• Update 2006-11-06
+Update 2006-11-06

 We have run the Netequalizer for 6 months.
 Results are phenomenal compared with our last product.
 Our Netequalizer box has been up for 116 days with no configuration changes from the start of the semester.
 I look at my Cacti graphs and the custom CGI reports for solace, as if I'm disappointed the appliance doesn't need more care and feeding.

-• Our Configuration
+Our Configuration

 For our 21Mb link, we set 3 basic parameters: